theseniordads/reject/README.md

 * ...
 Alternatively, a decent emulator like Hatari, configured as above.
 * Devpac 3 or VASM/Vlink to assemble the code.
 * [UPX](https://upx.github.io/) packer to pack the executable.

+### Additional Atari tools

+* If you wish to edit the graphics, you will need a PI1 compatible Atari image editor such as Degas Elite, NeoChrome, or Deluxe Paint.
+For more modern tools, you can use [GrafX2](http://grafx2.chez.com/), which can run on modern platforms, or an Atari Falcon or TT030.
+* If you wish to edit the music, you will need Megatizer v2.4 on an Atari ST/E.

 ## How to assemble on an Atari